Go to content

 Exercise format

-The standardized exercise format offers a structure for training units that foster practical learning in workshops, trainings and similar interactive meetings.
+The standardized exercise format offers a structure for training units that foster practical learning in workshops, trainings, and similar interactive meetings.
 Based on an adaptation of the Grinder model by the NLP-Akademie Schweiz, an exercise is divided into eight steps.
-Participants are introduced into the exercise, accompanied in the execution and eventually they discuss the experiences gained.
-The contentual design of the individual steps should be adapted to the needs of the target group, i.e. to their language, attitudes, and daily routine.
-The appropriate preparation improves the quality of the exercise and increases the participants’ readiness to play an active role.
+Participants are introduced into the exercise, accompanied in the execution, and eventually, they discuss the experiences gained.
+The individual steps' contentual design should be adapted to the target group's needs, i.e., their language, attitudes, and daily routine.
+The appropriate preparation improves the quality of the exercise and increases the participants' readiness to play an active role.

 Participants are prepared in the goal frame for the exercise by explaining the goals.
 What is it all about?
 What will be done?
 What should be achieved?
 What is the benefit for everybody?
 Participants are informed that it is an exercise and that the personal outcome increases with active participation.

-The metaphor gives participants an intuitive understanding of the topic.
-For this purpose, it is recommended to use an emotional story that refers to the topic of the exercise and the participants.
-This can be a narrative or visual transfer of the topic to another meaning area as stories, pictures, symbols, experiences or the like.
-These can originate from generally available collections or from personal experience.
+The metaphor gives participants an intuitive understanding of the subject.
+For this purpose, it is recommended to use an emotional story that refers to the exercise and the participants' matter.
+This can be a narrative or visual transfer of the topic to another meaning area: stories, pictures, symbols, experiences, or the like.
+These can originate from generally available collections or personal experience.

 Volunteers exercise the procedure in the demonstration exemplarily.
 The steps of the exercise, the different roles as well as the desired effects are shown.
-During the demonstration, the trainer points out the aspects, which are particularly important.
+During the demonstration, the trainer points out particularly essential aspects.

-The procedure of the exercise is specified in the instructions in a structured way, the duration specified and the tasks of each role roles described on a flipchart or a paper-based process description.
-Concrete rules for the exercise facilitate the execution of the exercise, e.g. codes of behavior, timeframe.
+The exercise's procedure is specified in the instructions in a structured way, the duration specified, and the tasks of each role roles described on a flipchart or a paper-based process description.
+Definite rules for the exercise facilitate the execution of the practice, e.g., codes of behavior, timeframe.
 Open questions should be conclusively clarified together.

-The participants gather themselves into groups, distribute the roles and execute the exercise.
-The trainer remains in the background, observes inconspicuously, collects examples of the exercises and supports, if questions arise.
+The participants gather themselves into groups, distribute the roles, and execute the exercise.
+The trainer remains in the background, observes inconspicuously, collects examples of the exercises' application, and supports if questions arise.
 The given timeframe should be kept.
 For this purpose, the trainer controls the procedure with tight time management.

-After everybody gets back to the plenum, discussion begins with the some observations of the trainer.
+After everybody gets back to the plenum, the discussion begins with some observations of the trainer.
 Then participants exchange their observations and experiences.
-The more insights that are formulated, the bigger the effect.
+The more insights that are formulated, the more significant the effect.
 What did everyone experience?
-What worked well and what less well?
+What worked well, and what less well?
 Which insights did the participants learn?
-This exchange is an essential part of the exercise, because participants become familiar with the thoughts and feelings of the colleagues, which is rarely possible in everyday life.
-The essential insights are documented on flipcharts.
+This exchange is an essential part of the exercise because participants become familiar with the colleagues' thoughts and feelings, which is rarely possible in everyday life.
+The insights are documented on flipcharts.

-In the generalization the experiences and insights are linked with the professional or private daily routine.
+In generalization, the experiences and insights are linked with the professional or private daily routine.
 Participants find potential fields of application for the new insights by answering the following questions.
 What did I learn?
-Where can I use the new insights?
+Where can I use new insights?
 When is the next opportunity?

 The exercises will be more effective, the more practical components and interactions are included.
 The contents can be better memorized and easier used.